Ohtu-bakteerien-tunnistuspeli/Bakteerin-tunnistuspeli/documentation/api/testCase.md

 `400 Bad Request`: with error messages: "Testin tyypin tulee olla vähintään 2 merkkiä pitkä.",  if given field `type` is less than 2 characters long.\
 `400 Bad Request`: with error messages: "Testin nimen tulee olla enintään 100 merkkiä pitkä.",  if given field `name` is more than 100 characters long.\
 `400 Bad Request`: with error messages: "Testin tyypin tulee olla enintään 100 merkkiä pitkä.",  if given field `type` is more than 100 characters long.\
-`400 Bad Request`: with error messages: "Testin nimen tulee olla uniikki.",  if modified name of the test is not unique.
+`400 Bad Request`: with error messages: "Testin nimen tulee olla uniikki.",  if modified name of the test is not unique.\
+`400 Bad Request`: with error messages: "Kuvaan liittyvää bakteeria ei löydy tietokannasta.",  if bacterium that image is given is not found.

 ## `DELETE /api/test/:id`